 The Sun suggests that Obama is changing the face of the federal judiciary.
 But, in terms of new sitting judges, President Obama has not gotten very far.
 He has only appointed 24 judges: one Supreme Court justice, nine appellate judges, and 14 trial judges.
 Not exactly the major makeover that is the premise of the Baltimore Sun article.

-Sure, Judge Andre Davis investiture to the historically archconservative 4th Circuit got everyone excited/depressed of a new court, but Judge Davis was only the second judge nominated by President Obama that was confirmed by the Senate.
+Sure, Judge Andre Davis investiture to the historically archconservative 4th Circuit got everyone excited/depressed of a new court, but Judge Davis was only the second judge nominated by President Obama who was confirmed by the Senate.
 Changing less than 10% of a court is not a reconstruction.
 It is barely a facelift.